apache/streampark/README.md

 ## 📊 Overview

-**StreamPark** is a streaming application development framework and cloud-native real-time computing platform.
-Designed to simplify the development and management of streaming applications, StreamPark provides a development framework for constructing stream processing applications using Apache Flink and Apache Spark, along with a professional streaming application management platform.
-The platform encompasses application development, debugging, interactive querying, deployment, operation, maintenance, and more.
-Originally named StreamX, the project was renamed StreamPark in August 2022 and officially graduated as an Apache Top-Level Project (TLP) in January 2025.
+**StreamPark** is an open-source streaming application development framework and cloud-native real-time computing platform.
+Designed to simplify the development and management of streaming applications, StreamPark provides a development framework for developing stream processing applications using Apache Flink and Apache Spark, alongside a professional management platform.
+The platform covers the full lifecycle of streaming applications, including development, debugging, interactive querying, deployment, operations, and maintenance.
+Originally named StreamX, the project was rebranded as StreamPark in August 2022 and graduated as an Apache Top-Level Project (TLP) in January 2025.

 * **Streaming Application Development Framework**
-    * StreamPark provides a Streaming application framework to simplify Apache Flink and Apache Spark application development, offering plug-and-play connectors to reduce the learning curve and development complexity.
+    * Provides a Delivers a streaming-application framework to accelerate Apache Flink and Spark development, featuring prebuilt plug-and-play APIs and connectors.
 * **Real-Time Computing Platform**
-    * StreamPark delivers a one-stop real-time computing platform with core capabilities including application development, deployment, management and monitoring, etc.
+    * Provides a one-stop solution for real-time computing, featuring application development, deployment, management, monitoring, and more.
 * **Supports Batch & Streaming**
-    * Supports both Apache Flink and Apache Spark, enabling seamless integration of streaming and batch processing, with multi-engine/multi-version support on a single platform.
+    * Supports Apache Flink and Apache Spark, enabling both stream processing and batch processing.
-* **Supports multi-engine/multi-version**
+* **Supports Multi-engine/Multi-version**
-    * StreamPark supports multiple versions of Apache Flink and Apache Spark, enabling users to develop and manage applications for different versions of these streaming engines within a single framework.
+  * Enables seamless cross-version development and management of Apache Flink and Apache Spark applications within a unified framework.
 * **Multi-environment Compatibility**
     * Compatible with various cluster environments, users can submit Flink and Spark applications to standalone clusters, YARN (Hadoop 2.x/3.x), and Kubernetes.
 * **Rich Ecosystems**
-    * Compatible with mainstream open-source technologies (e.g., Apache Flink, Apache Spark, Apache Paimon, Apache Doris) and ML/AI ecosystems, ensuring flexible technology adoption.
+    * Compatible with big-data ecosystem tools (e.g., Apache Flink, Apache Spark, Apache Paimon, Apache Doris) and ML/AI ecosystems.
 * **Easy to use**
-    * StreamPark is designed to lower the learning curve and entry barrier.
-Only one service, deployment easy, allowing even beginners to get started within minutes.
+    * Only one service, deployment easy, allowing even beginners to get started within minutes.

 <img src="https://streampark.apache.org/image/dashboard-preview.png"/>